-Perfect for a summer barbecue or an autumn tailgate party, this dish is also known also as Trucker, Cowboy or Prairie Beans.
+It doesn’t matter if you call them Calico Beans or Trucker Beans, or Cowboy Beans or Prairie Beans, this dish is perfect for a summer barbecue or an autumn tailgate party.
 This recipe is foolproof and flexible and quick to make!
-Gather your crockpot and all the ingredients.
+Gather your crockpot for no-work cooking and set all the ingredients on the counter.
 Pour, stir and cook on low for 3-6 hours.
 Make it a main dish with a tossed salad for a perfect meal.
 Take it to a gathering and you won’t be bringing home leftovers because it’s always a hit.

 Chips* contributed the recipe to a Quasquicentennial community cookbook where I found it.
 I have tweaked it — of course!– many different ways and it always turns out tasty!
 Chips’ family prefers the deeper flavor that comes from baking in a 9x 13 pan for about an hour at 350 F. Chips adds 1 tablespoon mustard and 1 teaspoon chili powder, though she warns against using beans or BBQ sauce with chili flavor.
 She also uses Splenda brown sugar and has used ham instead of bacon.